jahnaviio/ai-inbox-env/README.md

 Rewards are shaped to simulate real-world trade-offs:

 - Correct classification: +0.7
 - Incorrect decision: -0.4
 - Responding to spam: -0.3
 - Ignoring important email: -0.6
 - Reply cost: -0.1

 All rewards are normalized to (0,1) for stable evaluation.

 ## Tasks

 - Easy → clear signals
 - Medium → ambiguous emails
-- Hard → realistic phishing + mixed intent emails
+- Hard → phishing + mixed intent emails

 ## Real-World Impact

 This environment can be used to train AI agents for:
 - email assistants
 - productivity tools
 - enterprise inbox automation